badd-labs/badd-labs/labs/A1/README.md

 FAQ
 ---

-- Q: How to install a Python IDE?
+- Question: How to install a Python IDE?
-- You may want to install Pycharm (the community version) by following the instruction here: https://www.jetbrains.com/help/pycharm/installation-guide.html#toolbox.
+- Answer: You may want to install Pycharm (the community version) by following the instruction here: https://www.jetbrains.com/help/pycharm/installation-guide.html#toolbox.
 You will need to configure Python interpreter in Pycharm: https://www.jetbrains.com/help/pycharm/configuring-local-python-interpreters.html.